scottchiesa/UKB_RAP_Getting_Started/README.md

 `pip3 install pandas`

-You should should now create three csv files starting with the word 'app' on your virtual environment in your Tabular_Data folder (provided you had cd'ed into this folder before as instructed before running the dx extract_dataset command).
+You should now see three csv files starting with the word 'app' on your virtual environment in your Tabular_Data folder (provided you had cd'ed into this folder before as instructed before running the dx extract_dataset command).
 The file ending with .data_dictionary.csv can now be used to view all of the variables available to you and is specific to your project.
 There are various ways to do this in the workstation, but for now it might be easiest to just open a new local terminal in VS Code (Terminal -> New Terminal) and type the following command to download it as a csv file that you can open in Excel on your computer

 `dx download project-XXXXXXXXXXXXXXXX:/Tabular_Data/appXXXXX_XXXXXXXXXXXXXXXX.dataset.data_dictionary.csv -o data_dictionary.txt